hCaptcha/hmt-basemodels/README.md

 ## Have a question?

-Join our [Telegram](https://t.me/hcaptchachat) channel, we will gladly answer your questions.
+Open an issue!

 ## License

-MIT © HUMAN Protocol
+MIT © HUMAN Protocol (IMI) 2020